jedypod/nuke-config/doc/dag.md

 - `meta+shift+y`: Connect selected nodes to closest.
 - `meta+shift+alt+y`: Connect closest node to selected.

 Again a super simple script but this one has saved my ass a few times.
 It connects many selected nodes to the node in closest proximity.
 You can connect the input or the output.
-Very useful for creting contact sheets of many shots or doing balancegrades.
+Very useful for creating contact sheets of many shots or doing balancegrades.

 ## Select Upstream